Skip to main content

 Man and woman sitting and looking at each other

-You probably remember having some form of the safe sex talk with your parents or other adults.
-The focus of the conversation was likely around pregnancy, or at the very minimum, how not to get pregnant.
+You probably remember having some form of safe sex talk with your parents or other adults.
+The focus of the conversation was likely around pregnancy, or at the minimum, how not to get pregnant.
 These conversations, including choosing abstinence, are extremely important to have with young adults, and it's equally important to discuss the topic of sexually transmitted infections (STIs).

-What is an STI?
+What's an STI?

 STIs generally are acquired by sexual contact, but some may be passed from mother to infant during pregnancy or childbirth, or through blood transfusions or shared needles.
 The organisms that cause STIs may pass from person to person in blood, saliva, semen or vaginal fluids.
-STIs can have a range of symptoms, including no symptoms, so it is possible to contract an STI from someone who seems perfectly healthy or who may not even be aware of the infection.
+STIs can have a range of symptoms, including no symptoms, so it's possible to contract an STI from someone who seems perfectly healthy or who may not even be aware of the infection.

 Common STIs